Yummy Baked Beans

-- salt and pepper
+- kosher salt and freshly ground black pepper

-Place the mixture into a greased oblong baking dish.
+Pour the mixture into a greased oblong baking dish.
 I like using a glass or ceramic baking dish for easier clean-up.
 Plus, if you have a pretty dish, it makes a nice serving bowl for the table.

-When it comes to the bacon, some of my family simply lay uncooked bacon strips on top of the beans to cook in the oven.
+When it comes to bacon, some of my family simply lay uncooked bacon strips on top of the beans to cook in the oven.
 I like to give my bacon a head-start by cooking it in a skillet for a few minutes.
 Not completely, but enough that it has a nice browning to it.
 Then lay the strips of bacon on top of the beans.
 Or if you prefer, dice the bacon into bite-size pieces.
 Either way is fine.